-One of the best ways I found to engage the people I worked with was to seek to serve as I led.
+As a follower of Jesus Christ, one of the best ways that I found to respond to God's call as I worked in the market place and led in the development of the firm as a moral community was to seek to serve as I led.
 To reflect the principles that Jesus was teaching His disciples as He washed their feet, including that no leader was greater or had a self-interest more important than those being led.